elvispereira072/loja-app/README.md

 ## Features
 - **Four Free Stock Images:** Displayed prominently on the screen to enhance visual appeal.
-- **Testimonials Section:** Highlights customer feedback and experiences.
+- **Testimonials Section:** Highlights customer feedback and experiences, though not centered.
-- **Contact Section:** Provides essential contact information for users.
+- **Contact Section:** Provides essential contact information for users, also not centered.
-- **Special Offers Section:** Lists any special promotions or offers available.
+- **Special Offers Section:** Lists any special promotions or offers available, not centered.
+- **Contact Form:** Centered for easy user access.
+- **Google Maps:** Integrated and centered to help users find the location.
+- **Footer:** Centered for consistent layout.

 ## Available Scripts